mohsinkhadim59/Phase-1-Cybersecurity-Roadmap/RoadMap/Daily-Notes/Day-20.md

 ## Reflections
 - What I learned today:
+	- Down below is one of the code that is related to making an `interactive calculator` using `bc` and a function is developed to calculating `area of circle`
 - What needs review:

 >[!Warning] This Example is a must to understand various functionalities